Napalpí Indigenous Massacre: A 114-Year-Old Survivor Will Testify at the Trial

-On April 19, the historic Truth Trial begins regarding the Napalpí massacre, which took place in Chaco province in 1924.
+On April 19, the historic Truth Trial begins regarding the Napalpí massacre, perpetrated in the province of Chaco in 1924.

 CHACO, Argentina.
-On April 19, the historic Truth Trial regarding the Napalpí massacre in the province of Chaco.
-In 1924, 423 people—the vast majority of them Indigenous people—were murdered by a group of police officers and civilians.
-It will be the first criminal trial to uncover the truth about crimes against humanity committed by the Argentine state against the Indigenous population.
-Since no one is still alive, the verdict is expected to reconstruct what happened and provide reparation.
+On April 19, the historic Truth Trial regarding the Napalpí massacre in the province of Chaco, where 423 people—the vast majority of them Indigenous—were murdered by a group of police officers and civilians in 1924.
+It will be the first criminal trial to investigate crimes against humanity committed by the Argentine state against Indigenous people.
+Since there are no living defendants, the verdict is expected to reconstruct the events and provide reparations.

-The hearings of this Truth Trial will be broadcast on the National Judiciary's YouTube channel:
+The hearings for this Truth Trial will be broadcast from the YouTube channel of the National Judiciary:

 https://youtube.com/shorts/2R63o8jr-gc

-Judge Zunilda Niremperger, presiding over Federal Court No. 1 of Resistencia, ordered the truth trial regarding the Napalpí massacre.
-This was requested by the Resistencia Human Rights Prosecutorial Unit.
-It is comprised of Attorneys General Federico Carniel and Carlos Amad, Federal Prosecutor Patricio Sabadini, and Ad Hoc Prosecutor Diego Vigay.
+Judge Zunilda Niremperger, presiding over Federal Court No. 1 in Resistencia, ordered the trial to determine the truth about the Napalpí massacre.
+This order had been requested by the Human Rights Prosecutor's Office in Resistencia, comprised of Attorneys General Federico Carniel and Carlos Amad, Federal Prosecutor Patricio Sabadini, and ad hoc Prosecutor Diego Vigay.

-"The effective search for the truth is relevant not only in terms of collective memory but can also benefit from historical and symbolic reparations for the communities that have been directly harmed by such events," the judge stated in the ruling.
+“The effective search for the truth is relevant not only in terms of collective memory but can also operate favorably in the area of historical and symbolic reparation towards the communities that would have been directly harmed by such events,” the judge stated in the ruling.

 What happened in the Napalpí community

 The massacre took place on July 19, 1924, in the Napalpí community.
-That day, a group of 130 police officers and civilians murdered approximately 423 people, 90 percent of whom were from the Qom and Moqoit indigenous nations.
-This is according to documents and testimonies gathered during the preliminary investigation conducted by the Resistencia Human Rights Prosecutor's Unit, which is handling the case.
+On that day, a group of 130 police officers, along with civilians, murdered approximately 423 people, 90 percent of whom belonged to the Qom and Moqoit indigenous nations.
+This is according to documents and testimonies gathered in the preliminary investigation conducted by the Human Rights Prosecutor's Office of Resistencia, which is handling the case.

-The massacre was carried out on the orders of Fernando Centeno, then governor of the Chaco territory.
-Centeno answered to the government of President Marcelo Torcuato de Alvear of the Radical Civic Union.
-His aim was to silence the demands of Indigenous and Creole people for fair compensation for the cotton harvest, or to leave Chaco territory to work in the sugar mills of Salta and Jujuy, where better pay was offered.
+The massacre was carried out on the orders of Fernando Centeno, then governor of the Chaco National Territory.
+Centeno was acting under the government of President Marcelo Torcuato de Alvear of the Radical Civic Union.
+His aim was to silence the demands of Indigenous people and Creoles who were calling for fair compensation for the cotton harvest, or for the opportunity to work from the Chaco territory in the sugar mills of Salta and Jujuy, where better wages were offered.

 Lucía Pereira and Hilaria Cristina Gómez, daughters of survivors